 History

-Locally, MSU-Meridian is directed by the Associate Vice President and Head of Campus and academic deans in Arts and Sciences, Business and Education oversee the academic programs working directly with Division Heads to offer high quality academic programs.
+Locally, MSU-Meridian is directed by the Associate Vice President and Head of Campus in collaboration with various academic leaders in the areas of Arts and Sciences, Education, and Health Sciences.

-Recognizing the value of the MSU-Meridian to this region, the Lauderdale County Board of Supervisors spearheaded funding for a new building project in 1990.
+MSU Meridian started at what is now Hardin Hall on Meridian Community College's campus in a building originally constructed to house 350-450 students.
+Recognizing the value of MSU-Meridian to this region, the Lauderdale County Board of Supervisors spearheaded funding for a new building project in 1990.
 The state followed with an appropriation, and a private fund-raising campaign netted the remainder of the construction costs.

 On August 29, 1993, the new Mississippi State University-Meridian facility was dedicated on a picturesque 26-acre campus across the street from its original location adjacent to Highway 19 North and College Drive in Meridian.
 This structure has become known as the College Park Campus.